LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/frontend/README.md

 ## Environment Variables

-The frontend is preconfigured to talk to the demo shop backend running on `http://localhost:8001`.
-This base URL is provided via the `REACT_APP_API_BASE` variable in the `.env` file.
+The dashboard uses the `REACT_APP_API_BASE` environment variable to reach the backend API.
+It defaults to an empty string so Create React App's proxy can forward requests to the backend at `http://localhost:8001`.

+If your API runs on a different host or port, set `REACT_APP_API_BASE` in `frontend/.env` or provide it through your start script so the dashboard can locate the correct endpoint.

 ## Available Scripts